Recommended by the Off the Escalator project

 - The Smart Girl’s Guide to Polyamory: Everything You Need to Know About Open Relationships, Non-Monogamy, and Alternative Love.
 2017 book by Dedeker Winston. co-host of the Multiamory podcast.

 - So, Somebody Called You a Unicorn Hunter?
-Advice for couples who are new to polyamory.
+Advice for couples who are new to polyamory and seeking a “third.”
 Essay by David Noble.

 - CDC Sexually Transmitted Diseases.
 U.S. Centers for Disease Control information resource.

 - Coming Out To Your Doctor.
 Episode 499 of the podcast Polyamory Weekly, by Cunning Minx, Jan.
 5, 2017